Talk about being a day late and a dollar short and still making an entrance!

 But wait, there’s more: you can also get a diesel turbo 2.0-liter engine, offering 180 horsepower and 318 torque, with better fuel economy.

 And that’s just the engines.

 Which brings us to what I know you’re thinking: “I can’t afford a Jaguar.”
-Well, yeah, the F-Pace starts at just over $42,000, which could be a very nice down payment on a cracker box just ten miles from Gay Central.
-I tested the 25t R Sport, one of the higher-end trims, which clocks in at $54,175–and trust me, I did not income-qualify to get into this car.
+Well, yeah, the F-Pace starts at just over $42,000.
+I tested the 25t R Sport, one of the higher-end trims, which clocks in at $54,175–and trust me, I did not income-qualify to get into this car (really should have invested in that bitcoin).
 It was sporty and fun, even with the smaller turbocharged inline-4 engine.
 I enjoyed taking it everywhere, though it’s not obvious at first glance that it’s a Jaguar.
 Sleek and discreet it is, so if you’re a flashy type like me, note that this car doesn’t always make an entrance in the Costco parking lot.
 (But in an accident, oh trust me, they’ll notice that it’s a jaguar).